MTG/SymbTr/README.md

 The beams are not currently connected, because we do not include any beam information in the MusicXML files.
 Ideally the beams should be connected according to the beat locations of the usul of the piece.
 We plan to add this in a future release.

 Until then, you can select automatic beaming in your score editor.
-In Musescore, autobeaming can be done by:
+For example, autobeaming can be done in Musescore 2.0 by:
 - selecting all notes, and clicking on the Auto option in Note-Beam Properties in Master Palette.

 or